Complex Monge-Amp\`ere equation for positive $(p,p)$-forms on compact K\"ahler manifolds: estimates

 \section{$C^0$ estimates}

-The $C^0$ estimates can be obtained by using the Alexandrov-Bakelman-Pucci maximum principle.
-This was used for the complex Monge-Amp\`ere equation in \cite{Blocki11} and later extended to more general fully nonlinear equations in \cite{Szekelyhidi18}.
-For completeness, we include the argument here.
+The $C^0$ estimate can be obtained by using the ABP maximum principle.
+In \cite{Blocki11}, Blocki derived $C^0$ estimates for the complex Monge-Amp\`ere equation using the ABP maximum principle.
+This was later extended to more general fully nonlinear equations by Szekelyhidi \cite{Szekelyhidi18} on Hermitian manifolds.
 We say that a smooth function $\ul{u}$ is a $\cC$-subsolution for